2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 ## Biblical Basis

-Our goal is to build up the Body of Christ (Eph 4:8-16), but in order to do so, we must see how the early church portrayed in Acts did so.
+The goal of the God-ordained way is to build up the Body of Christ (Eph 4:8-16).
+In order to do so, the way early church developed in Acts can be examined, and the way the early apostles preached can be followed as an example.
 Actually, the whole New Testament is about cherishing and nourishing.

 ## Practice